Looking into Our Kids’ Futures: Will Social Media Be There?

 The other essays are just as interesting and thoughtfully written.

-Find out what these six experts think about the changes, the effects of these changes, and whether these writers expect social media to be permanent part of our lives in the near and far future.
+Find out what these six experts think about the changes, the effects of these changes, and whether these writers expect social media to be a permanent part of our lives in the near and far future.